-The use of NGS has revolutionized the study of genetic etiology of medical disorders and conditions.
-The unprecedented speed and lower cost allows the collection of data that can be analyzed and archived.
-The information obtained has the potential to improve early diagnosis and provide clues to creating personalized therapy for those with ASD.
+NGS has revolutionized the study of medical disorders and conditions.
+Unprecedented speed and lower cost allow the collection, analysis, and archive of data.
+This data can improve early diagnosis and provide clues to creating personalized therapy for those with ASD.

-Whole genome sequencing in ASD research is an approach to identify coding and noncoding variants.
-Given the phenotypic heterogeneity of ASD, the development of a more inclusive data resource may help in the efforts to determine the genetic basis of the phenotypic differences among individuals with ASD.
-In an Autism Speaks-supported study by Yuen et al., WGS of 85 quartet families was performed to address the need for a comprehensive data resource for ASD.
-Their results show that a significant percentage (69.4%) of affected siblings carried different ASD-related mutations.
+In a Molecular Psychiatry study, WGS of 85 quartet families addressed the need for a comprehensive data resource for ASD.
+Their results show that 69.4% of affected siblings carried different ASD-related mutations.
 This correlated to differential phenotypic presentation in these siblings.
 The investigators concluded that WGS is crucial to better identify all variants associated with ASD risk.

 Advances in Genomic Prediction

-The heterogeneity of ASD that can occur even within the same family requires comprehensive genetic research approaches to link the numerous genetic variants to functional pathways.
-When conducting genomic assessment at the individual level, the information obtained and compared to genetic data resources can contribute to the design and application of personalized therapeutic approaches.
+The heterogeneity of ASD is the biggest challenge in diagnosis and treatment.
+Further progress requires comprehensive genetic research approaches to link genetic variants to functional pathways.
 Molecular and bioinformatic strategies can help make targeted therapies possible to provide a higher quality of life and social functionality for people with ASD.